98.9 WMMO Wants To Send You To Disney Water Parks

 Over at Disney’s Typhoon Lagoon Water Park, the ultimate nighttime beach bash is over-glowing with fun and excitement!
 Glow wild at Disney H2O Glow After Hours with lower wait times on favorite attractions and themed food and beverages, plus a DJ dance party and totally glow-rious lighting effects.
 You’ll see this Park in a whole new light.

-Listen weekdays (5/30-6/2) at 7a for your opportunity to win four tickets to Disney Water Parks from 98.9 WMMO!
+Listen weekdays (6/5-6/9) at 4p for your opportunity to win four tickets to Disney Water Parks from 98.9 WMMO!
 You can also enter below for another way to win!

 ©Disney

 NO PURCHASE NECESSARY.
 VOID WHERE PROHIBITED.
-May 30th, 2023 - June 2nd, 2023.
+June 5th, 2023 - June 9th, 2023.
 Open to Florida residents of Orange, Seminole, Osceola, Lake, Polk, Brevard, Volusia or Brevard Counties, age: 18+ .
 Listen for cue to call, call 1-844-862-9890, be designated caller to win.
 You can also complete Official Entry Form above for another way to win.
-Up to five (5) winners will be selected.
+Up to six (6) winners will be selected.
 Odds vary.
 Prize: Four (4) Disney Water Park tickets.
 ARV = $293.96.
 For full rules, click here.
 Sponsor: Cox Radio, LLC including d/b/a WMMO-FM, 4192 N John Young Parkway, Orlando, Florida, 32804.

 ©2023 Cox Media Group